How Much Do Mortgage Advisors Charge?

 If you feel dissatisfied with the service you have received from your broker, it’s always a good idea to raise the issue before payment, if possible.

-However, if you have already paid your fee and later feel that you were mis-sold a product or recommended a lender that wasn’t suitable for you, you have every right to make a complaint.
+However, if you have already paid your fee and later feel you were mis-sold a product or recommended a lender that wasn’t suitable for you, you have every right to complain.

-Another point to remember is that before signing a mortgage broker agreement with you mortgage broker, always check their refund policy.
-If this isn’t stated within their contract or if they don’t have a refund policy, it may be worth asking them to include one.
+Another point to remember is that before signing a mortgage broker agreement with your mortgage broker, always check their refund policy.
+If this isn’t stated within their contract or they don’t have a refund policy, it may be worth asking them to include one.

 Do mortgage brokers offer cashback?

-A broker can arrange a cashback mortgage for you, though not every lender will offer these.
-By opting for a cashback mortgage, you’ll be paid a lump sum upon completion to help you cover any necessary expenses including legal fees, stamp duty, removals, home repairs or even to buy new furniture with.
+A broker can arrange a cashback mortgage for you, though not every lender will offer this.
+By opting for a cashback mortgage, you’ll be paid a lump sum upon completion to help cover any necessary expenses, including legal fees, stamp duty, removals, home repairs, or even buying new furniture.

 Where can I find an independent mortgage broker?

-There are independent fee-free mortgage brokers too.
-This can provide you with an all-rounded service which puts you at the centre of every decision.
+There are also independent fee-free mortgage brokers.
+These can provide you with an all-rounded service that puts you at the centre of every decision.

-Working with an independent fee-free mortgage broker can provide the peace of mind from knowing that the deals you’re being shown are the best in the UK while also providing a great value for money.
+Working with an independent fee-free mortgage broker can give you peace of mind, knowing that the deals you’re being shown are the best in the UK and also provide great value for money.

-In fact, the advisors we work with can put you in touch with whole of market no fee mortgage brokers in:
+The advisors we work with can put you in touch with the whole of market no-fee mortgage brokers in:

 • Coventry